 We have been so delighted to hear feedback about the many benefits of Story Massage for children with autism.
 Benefits include relaxation, touch tolerance, emotional regulation, increased concentration, better sleep and social connection.
-Here is a collection of some of the amazing ways that Story Massage is helping children on the autistic spectrum.
+Here is a collection of some of the reported benefits of Story Massage for children on the autistic spectrum.

 Ten Key Benefits of Story Massage for Children with Autism

 Communication Skills.
 Story Massage strokes can be adapted to meet the needs of individual children and can be given sitting, standing or lying down.
 For Lisa Lawrence, Sensory Leader at Ysgol Y Deri, giving Story Massage as a face to face activity can bring the most benefits for children who find communication difficult.
 “We find that using the combination of words and massage strokes helps the children to relax and you begin to gain eye contact and develop communication skills,” says Lisa, “We encourage the children to vocalise or use body language and smiles to show which different massage techniques they like the best.”